 Mixed-ish tells the story of how Rainbow “Bow” Johnson grew up in a mixed-race family in the 80s and the dilemmas she faced as a biracial girl.

 I love this show for many reasons.
 The main one being that I can relate to Bow as a fellow biracial woman.
-In the show, she talks about how she often felt insecure and unsure about her place because she was African American and Caucasian.
-She also talks about how people went out of their way to make sure she knew that she didn’t belong to either racial community.
+She talks about how she often felt insecure and unsure about her place because she was African American and Caucasian.
+However, she also talks about how people went out of their way to ensure she knew that she didn’t belong to either racial community.

 Growing Up Biracial